parallelvirtualcluster/docs/docs/architecture/cluster-architecture.md

 SR-IOV networks require static configuration of the hypervisor nodes, both to define the PFs and to define how many VFs can be created on each PF.
 These options are defined with the `sriov_device` and `vfcount` options in the `pvcnoded.yaml` configuration file.

-**NOTE:** Changing the PF or VF configuration cannot be done dynamically, and requires a restart of the `pvcnoded` daemon.
+📝 **NOTE** Changing the PF or VF configuration cannot be done dynamically, and requires a restart of the `pvcnoded` daemon.

-**NOTE:** Some SR-IOV NICs, specifically Intel NICs, cannot have the `vfcount` modified during runtime after being set.
+📝 **NOTE** Some SR-IOV NICs, specifically Intel NICs, cannot have the `vfcount` modified during runtime after being set.
 The node must be rebooted for changes to be applied.

 Once one or more PFs are configured, VFs can then be created on individual nodes via the PVC API, which can then be mapped to VMs in a 1-to-1 relationship.

-**NOTE:** The administrator must be careful to ensure the allocated VFs and PFs are identical between all nodes, otherwise migration of VMs between nodes can result in incorrect network assignments.
+📝 **NOTE** The administrator must be careful to ensure the allocated VFs and PFs are identical between all nodes, otherwise migration of VMs between nodes can result in incorrect network assignments.

 Once VFs are created, they may be attached to VMs using one of the two strategies mentioned above.
 Each strategy has trade-offs, so careful consideration is required: